Do people see Christ in you?

 Msgr.
 Esseff reflects on the meaning of the “Epiphany” and how we can manifest the light of Christ to the world.
+He shares how the saints are the stars that show us the way.

-Reading 1 Is 60:1-6
+Reading 1 IS 60:1-6

 the glory of the Lord shines upon you.